-- (1) Nursing facilities/institutions/pharmacies/hospitals owned or operated by the state or agency of the state or pharmacies serving hospital inpatients. - (2) Facilities providing care to physically or mentally disabled persons who are 18 years of age or less.
+- (1) (All provider taxes) Nursing facilities/institutions/pharmacies/hospitals owned or operated by the state or agency of the state or pharmacies serving hospital inpatients. - (2) (Nursing Home Tax only) Nursing facilities providing care to physically or mentally disabled persons who are 18 years of age or less.